microsoft/hlsl-specs/README.md

 The HLSL team organizes a meeting every two weeks which is open to the public to discuss work in progress in this repository.
 That includes proposals for new HLSL features as well as the ongoing work to write a language specification.

-For more information on this meeting see the [Design Meeting](docs/DesignMeeting.md) documentation.
+For more information on this meeting and the terms and conditions for participation, see the [Design Meeting](docs/DesignMeeting.md) documentation.

 ## Trademarks